-- (b) What part of his field has Mangya cultivated? - (c) What part of his field has Valya cultivated? - (d) Who has cultivated the largest part of their fields? - (e) Who has cultivated the smallest part of their fields?
+- (a) What part of his field has Somla cultivated? - (b) What part of his field has Mangya cultivated? - (c) What part of his field has Valya cultivated? - (d) Who has cultivated the largest part of his field? - (e) Who has cultivated the smallest part of his field?